crosstool-ng/crosstool-ng/README.md

 We are also available on IRC: irc.freenode.net #crosstool-ng

 We also have a [mailing list](mailto:crossgcc@sourceware.org), when you can get ahold of anyone on IRC.
+Archive and subscription info can be found here: [https://sourceware.org/ml/crossgcc/](https://sourceware.org/ml/crossgcc/)

 Aloha! :-)